 MIT and WHOI offer joint doctoral degrees in oceanography and doctoral, professional, and master's degrees in oceanographic engineering.
 Graduate study in oceanography encompasses virtually all of the basic sciences as they apply to the marine environment: physics, chemistry, geology, geophysics, and biology.
-Applied ocean science and engineering allows for concentration in the major engineering fields of civil and environmental, mechanical, and electrical engineering.
+Applied ocean science and engineering allows for concentration in the major engineering fields of civil and environmental engineering, mechanical engineering, electrical engineering and computer science, and aeronautics and astronautics.

 This catalog lists MIT-WHOI Joint Program courses offered at WHOI.
 This is not a full listing of courses available to Joint Program students; they are encouraged to take other courses not listed here.
-Information regarding subjects offered at MIT can be found online in the MIT course catalog at http://student.mit.edu/ catalog/index.cgi.
+Information regarding subjects offered at MIT can be found online in the MIT course catalog at http://student.mit.edu/catalog/index.cgi.

 Each graduate subject is assigned a course number.
-Course numbers starting with a 1. are in the area of civil and environmental engineering; with a 2, mechanical and ocean engineering; with a 6, electrical and ocean engineering; with a 7, biological oceanography; with a 12 earth and atmospheric sciences.
+Course numbers starting with a 1 are in the area of civil and environmental engineering; with a 2, mechanical and ocean engineering; with a 6, electrical and ocean engineering; with a 7, biological oceanography; with a 12, earth and atmospheric sciences; and with a 16, aeronautics and astronautics.
 They are all graduate-level courses.

 Some courses are offered every year, some are offered biannually, and others are offered as required.
-See the Course Schedule on pages 15 and 16 to determine when a course is offered.
+See the Course Schedule on pages 23 and 24 to determine when a course is offered.